 To the day of his retirement in 2006 my father worked to support his family and teach and raise his sons to be mature, informed, responsible, and self-sufficient adults.
 He taught us how to balance a checkbook, how to drive and maintain a car, and how to be good with our hands.
 He loved to be active; he was an avid fan of boxing and football, and one of his favorite activities was taking me and my brother to hike on Stone Mountain.
 No matter how old we got we knew we could always rely on him for advice on life.
 He did everything he could to set us up to succeed, to ensure that we would have a better and prosperous life then he did.

 On Friday, January 10th, 2020, Benedict Fontaine was called Home to be with the Lord.
 He is also survived by: His Brothers: Michel Fontaine and family; MennouFontaine and family; Yves Fontaine and family; and Emmanuel Fontaine and family.
 His Sisters: Marlene Mahotiere and family; Jacqueline Dorleans and family; and Roselaine Fontaine Nelson and family, His Best Friend and my godfather: Dr. Franklin Casthely and a host of other family members and friends that have been affected by this loss.

-To send flowers to Benedict's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Benedict Fontaine, please visit our floral store.